Questions & Answers

 Endeavour Energy will be responsible for ongoing maintenance of the underground electrical cables and the street lights.

-The Treeline Lurline Steering Committee hope that the autumn leaves will be seen by the Council as a resource in line with planetary health values and a circular economy.
-We will work with the Council to establish local composting for use on the public gardens.
+Treeline Lurline will also work with Council to establish local composting of the leaves for use on the Lurline public gardens.
 A current example of this is Compost Corner set up by the garden volunteers of the Leura Village Association.
 There are over forty trees in the gardens of Leura village centre including 40-year-old Cherries and Crab Apples, a Golden Elm and two 120-year-old Plane Trees.
-Clippings and autumn leaves from these trees and the shrubs are composted in a dedicated corner of the Council car park and returned to the gardens as mulch.
+Clippings and autumn leaves from the trees and shrubs are composted in a dedicated corner of the Council car park and returned to the gardens as mulch.

 Since 2019 there have been ongoing opportunities for public feedback and ideas.